 Joshua Kloc jkloc@gmu.edu

 Abstract—Question and answer styled social media forums like Quora get thousands of questions every day.
 In most of the questions, users are genuinely interested in seeking answers but in few cases, someone may ask questions that are provocative in nature.
 The wording of these insincere questions is designed to make a statement.
 Weeding out such questions that make a statement rather than look for helpful answers is a key challenge.
 The website administrators can make use of an automatic way to flag such questions and maintain a civil and respectful discourse.
 The major objective of this research paper is to predict whether a question is sincere or insincere using machine learning techniques.
 A dataset obtained from Kaggle regarding questions posted from users on Quora is used for testing and evaluation.
 The approach focuses on the implementation of neural networks and supervised learning methods.
-A new method has been tried in this paper to use sentence embedding to get a contextual vector of a question and feed that to neural networks.
+A new method has been attempted in this paper to use sentence embedding to get a contextual vector of a question and feed that into a neural network.
 The same neural network is also subjected to word embedding input to perform a comparative analysis.

 Keywords—Questions Classification, Sentence embedding, Word embedding, Neural networks, Quora